wintercg/proposal-cli-api/README.md

 ### Environment Variables

-Environment variables should be exposed as a exotic (Proxy-like) object with getters/setters/deleters as specified below.
+Environment variables should be exposed as a exotic object with getters/setters/deleters as specified below.

 > [!IMPORTANT]
 > This section is a draft of a **simplified** ES-like spec to detail the concept and is [under discussion](https://github.com/CanadaHonk/proposal-cli-api/issues/3).
 This should probably be moved to a more official/detailed spec file.